 The Altona Homestead provides visitors of all ages the opportunity to take a step back to the time of our early settlers to the region of Altona.
 Located overlooking the tranquil Logan Reserve in close proximity to the Altona foreshore, the homestead is a unique and treasured part of Altona’s heritage.
 On display are objects, pictures, paintings and collections that reflect everyday life from 1840 through to the mid 1900’s.
-The property has been utilised by a number of families as a residence, was used as holiday accommodation, was the Council Office and Meeting place for the Altona Shire before Altona gained City status and moved to new chambers and was used by the Altona Historical Society.
+The property has been utilised by a number of families as a residence, was used as holiday accommodation, was the council office and meeting place for the Altona Shire before Altona gained city status and moved to new chambers, and was used by a number of community organisations as well as Altona Historical Society.

-Apart from taking a journey back in history, visitors can enjoy numerous themed displays held throughout the year and can also enjoy a delicious, traditional Devonshire Tea, with homemade scones, jam and cream within the Homestead Courtyard and building on the first Sunday of the month from February to December.
+Apart from taking a journey back in history, visitors can enjoy numerous themed displays held throughout the year and can also enjoy a delicious, traditional Devonshire Tea with homemade scones, jam and cream within the homestead courtyard and building on the first Sunday of the month from February to December.